MrNonSequitur/schopenhauer/README.txt

 Run schopenhauer.py to run the program. schopenhauer.py -h will tell you about the command line arguments you can use.
 Schopenhauer will create a browser window on your screen that will probably grab focus all the time.
 I'm not sure what the correct way to deal with this is, but I find that if you Inspect an Element somewhere on the page the browser window will stop grabbing focus.

 You probably need to install Selenium for Python to run this program.
-I could only get Schopenhauer to work in Python 3, because my copy of Selenium only works for Python 3, but it should *mostly* work in Python 2 (if that's important to you).
+I only tested Schopenhauer in Python 3, but it should also work in Python 2.

 In honor of Protobowl's readme, this project's readme is also an incoherent mess.
 In honor of Protobowl, this project is also a piece of crap.